jonathanpwalton/jw_ast/README.md

 ### Using the library

-Only the ```jw_ast.h``` and ```jw_ast.c``` files are required for use of this library.
+Including ```jw_ast.h``` and compiling against ```jw_ast.c``` is all that is required for use of this library.
 The other files in this repo are examples upon which you might consider basing your grammars and lexers.
 The quickstart section loads these examples and prints the AST for the ```test.c``` file.
 (Please note: the grammar and lexer for C are incomplete, and meant merely as an example of how to create a grammar using this library.
-The grammar upon which this C grammar was based can be found [here](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm).)
+The grammar upon which this C grammar was based can be found [here](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm) - notice how examples of left recursion in the original were reworked in ```c.grammar```)

 ### Quick start
 ```c